blandfort/mirror/README.md

 - Clean up the repo, add some documentation
     - Playback mode for mirror, including possibility to remember stuff (which would be used by analysis module)
-        - Need to assign some proper IDs (get suitable starting id in init)
         - Have base class for Memory
     - Add other log functionality from before
         - behavior log